joe-ervin05/atomicbase/README.md

 Aside from that the vision is to create something similar to Supabase in that it provides an sql-like interface that is much simpler, faster, and complete than writing everything yourself.

+The ui will implement all 4 sqlite types as well as a custom file type.

 The plan for UI is to write everything using Templ and HTMX so that it is all 100% golang.

 ## Notes